-- Blood Orange: This variety is characterised by the intense red colour of juice, peel and pulp.
-This red colour is attributed to presence of anthocyanin.
+- Blood Orange: This variety is characterized by the intense red colour of juice, peel, and pulp.
+This red color is attributed to the presence of anthocyanin.
 This variety is cultivated in cold countries.
 Some examples are Moro, Taroco, Ruby, Doblefina.

-- Navel Oranges: This variety is characterised by the presence of a navel at the stylar end.
+- Navel Oranges: This variety is characterized by the presence of a navel at the stylar end.
 Some examples of the variety are Washington, Thompson, Newhall, Navelina. etc.

 Sweet orange is cultivated commercially in tropical, semi-tropical, and some warm temperate regions.
-The largest producer of sweet orange are Brazil.
-Other countries where it is widely grown are China, India, United Stated of America, Mexico, Spain, Egypt, Turkey, Italy and South Africa.
+The largest producer of sweet orange is Brazil.
+Other countries where it is widely grown are China, India, the United States of America, Mexico, Spain, Egypt, Turkey, Italy, and South Africa.

-Sweet orange belongs to Rutaceae family (Citrus genus) that contain about 1700 species.
+Sweet orange belongs to Rutaceae family (Citrus genus) that contains about 1700 species.
 Other essential oils produced from the citrus fruits are bergamot, bitter orange, grapefruit, lemon, lime, mandarin, neroli, petitgrain essential oils.

 History of Use of Sweet Orange

 Sweet orange has been cultivated for thousands of years.
-Oranges is one of the oldest cultivated fruit and were mentioned in ancient Chinese literature as long ago as 314 BC.
+Orange is one of the oldest cultivated fruits and was mentioned in ancient Chinese literature as long ago as 314 BC.

-It is believed that, Arab traders introduced oranges in eastern Africa and the Middle East region around 800 AD.
-Further, sweet oranges were introduced in the forest regions of West Africa and Europe by Portuguese travellers during 15th century.
+It is believed that Arab traders introduced oranges in eastern Africa and the Middle East region around 800 AD.
+Further, sweet oranges were introduced in the forest regions of West Africa and Europe by Portuguese travelers during the 15th century.
 Later on, in 1493 Christopher Columbus carried sweet orange seeds on his second expedition to New World.
 The Spanish explorer Juan Ponce de Leon is credited with introducing the fruit to Florida in 1513.

 Extraction of Sweet Orange Oil

-Sweet Orange Essential oil is extracted by cold pressed expression method from the ripe peel of sweet oranges.
-In some cases, sweet orange essential oil is also extracted using steam distillation of the fresh ripe peel.
+Sweet orange essential oil is extracted by cold-pressed expression method from the ripe peel of sweet oranges.
+In some cases, the sweet orange essential oil is also extracted using steam distillation of the fresh ripe peel.